300 (film): Home media

-300 was released on DVD, Blu-ray Disc, and HD DVD on July 31, 2007, in region 1 territories, in single-disc and two-disc editions.
+300 was released on DVD, Blu-ray Disc, and HD DVD on July 31, 2007, in region 1 territories, in both single-disc and two-disc editions.
 300 was released in single-disc and steelcase two-disc editions on DVD, BD and HD DVD in region 2 territories beginning August 2007.
 On July 21, 2009, Warner Bros. released a new Blu-ray Disc entitled 300: The Complete Experience to coincide with the Blu-ray Disc release of Watchmen.
 This new Blu-ray Disc is encased in a 40-page Digibook and includes all the extras from the original release as well as some new ones.
 These features include a picture-in-picture feature entitled The Complete 300: A Comprehensive Immersion, which enables the viewer to view the film in three different perspectives.
 This release also includes a digital copy.
 An Ultra HD Blu-ray edition of the film was released on October 6, 2020.

 On July 9, 2007, American cable channel TNT bought the rights to broadcast the film from Warner Bros.
 TNT started airing the film in September 2009.
 Sources say that the network paid between $17 million and just under $20 million for the broadcasting rights.
 TNT agreed to a three-year deal instead of the more typical five-year deal.